 How long have you been a Public Adjuster?

-A licensed public adjuster since 2003, and a licensed insurance professional since 1994.
+I have been a licensed public adjuster since 2003, and a licensed insurance professional since 1994.

 Who do you help?
 And, along with homeowners, what kind of businesses do you help?